Have you ever had an “Oh, chatbots… Yeah, I’ve heard something about them before” moment? Or been wondering about all

 It may take place on your website (or e-store, or social media channel).
 But your customer could enter your e-store through another page than the home page.
 Would you like your chatbot to send a specific message if the entry point is, for example, a contact page or pricing list?
 If so, what would be the flow of such conversation and what would you like to gain from it?

-Your customer came with some goal in their mind.
+Your customers came with some goals in their minds.
 What steps could they take to achieve it?

 Imagine that you sell shoes, and your customer browses a certain pair, then he switches to another page to look up the size chart, then goes back to the product page.
 How can your chatbot help your customer to make his shopping experience smoother?

 Are there any challenges they are facing?
 Perhaps they need to get in touch with you but it’s past your working hours?
 Or they look for a specific product but are having trouble finding it?

 It’s your job to put yourself into your users’ (customers’) shoes and figure out what they might need, how their conversation would flow, what would you and them like to achieve.